 - Interest income.
-Interest income primarily consists of interest received on cash deposited in bank accounts. - Foreign currency transaction gain/(loss).
+Interest income primarily consists of interest received on cash deposited in bank accounts and received from short-term investment - Foreign currency transaction gain/(loss).
 Foreign currency transaction gains and losses are as a result of the effect of exchange rate changes on transactions denominated in currencies other than the functional currency.